nystudio107/craft-scripts/README.md

 ### pull_db.sh

-The `pull_db.sh` script pulls down a database dump from a remote server, and then dumps it into your local database
+The `pull_db.sh` script pulls down a database dump from a remote server, and then dumps it into your local database.

+The db dumps that `craft-scripts` does will exclude tables that are temporary/cache tables that we don't want in our backups/restores, such as the `templatecaches` table.

 See [Database & Asset Syncing Between Environments in Craft CMS](https://nystudio107.com/blog/database-asset-syncing-between-environments-in-craft-cms) for a detailed writeup.

-You’ll note the warning from mysql:
+If you're using `mysql 5.6` or later, you’ll note the warning from mysql:

     mysql: [Warning] Using a password on the command line interface can be insecure.

-I wouldn’t lose any sleep over it, but if you are really paranoid, [here’s how to secure it](https://akrabat.com/password-less-command-line-scripts-with-mysql-5-6/).
-What the `craft-scripts` are doing isn’t any less secure than if you typed it on the command line yourself; everything sent over the wire is always encrypted via ssh.
+What the `craft-scripts` is doing isn’t any less secure than if you typed it on the command line yourself; everything sent over the wire is always encrypted via ssh.
+However, you can set up `login-path` to store your credentials in an encrypted file as per the [Passwordless authentication using mysql_config_editor with MySQL 5.6](https://opensourcedbms.com/dbms/passwordless-authentication-using-mysql_config_editor-with-mysql-5-6/) article.

+If you set `LOCAL_DB_LOGIN_PATH` or `REMOTE_DB_LOGIN_PATH` it will use `--login-path=` for your db credentials on the respective environments instead of sending them in via the commandline.

+For example, for my `local` dev setup:

+    mysql_config_editor set --login-path=localdev --user=homestead --host=localhost --port=3306 --password

+And then in the `.env.sh` I set it to:

+    LOCAL_DB_LOGIN_PATH="localdev"

+...and it will use my stored, encrypted credentials instead of passing them in via commandline.
+You can also set this up on your remote server, and then set it via `REMOTE_DB_LOGIN_PATH`

 ### pull_assets.sh